SaschaMet/Udacity-AI-for-Healthcare-NanoDegree/Pneumonia Detection from Chest X-Rays/FDA_Submission.md

 **Final Threshold and Explanation:**

-* Threshold: 0.5111328
+* Threshold: 0.6246
-* F1 Score: 0.3713298791018998
+* F1 Score: 0.4381

-The final threshold of 0.51 was based on the highest F1 Score of 0.37.
+The final threshold of 0.6246 was based on the highest F1 Score of 0.4381.
 Based on [this paper](https://arxiv.org/pdf/1711.05225.pdf) the average radiologist has a F1 Score of 0.387.
-This means this model achieved nearly the same performance as the average radiologist.
+This means this model achieved a better performance as the average radiologist.

 ### 4. Databases